PaulUithol/Backbone-relational/CONTRIBUTING.md

 You can run tests using PhantomJS (headless) or a web browser (Chrome)
 - To run headless tests:
     1. Run `npm test`
+- To run headless tests using Lodash instead of Underscore
+    1. Run `npm test -- --lodash`
 - To run tests in a browser:
     1. Run `karma start --single-run`
+        - _To test using Lodash add the `--lodash` flag_
-    2. Open Chrome and connect to the url it outputs
+    2. Open your browser and visit the url output by Karma

-You can test with Lodash instead of Underscore by passing the `--lodash` option to `karma start` or `yarn test`.